Search floor plans by style, bedrooms, levels (floors) and size

 That’s a design that’s less common than it used to be.
-Many traditional houses had a master bedroom downstairs and the smaller room up, or all four bedrooms on the upper level.
+Many traditional houses had a primary bedroom downstairs and the smaller room up, or all four bedrooms on the upper level.
 You can still find floor plans that match that description, but there are more and more with bedrooms spread around the house.
 The old design, with a straight hallway and rooms opening off of it, is giving way to other layouts.

 Should the bedrooms be different sizes?

-The master bedroom has been and continues to be larger than the other three rooms, but should those additional rooms be all the same size?
+The primary bedroom has been and continues to be larger than the other three rooms, but should those additional rooms be all the same size?
 While there’s nothing wrong with uniformity, and it might limit one kid complaining, “But their room is bigger than mine!” there are some advantages to having variation.
 Children of different ages have different space requirements.
-If one of your bedrooms is a guest room, it’s nice to offer something closer to the size of a master bedroom than a small child’s room.
+If one of your bedrooms is a guest room, it’s nice to offer something closer to the size of a primary bedroom than a small child’s room.